-The narrative above is a round-about way of saying that commitment issues are simply a fear of commitment.
+The narrative above is a roundabout way of saying that commitment issues are simply a fear of commitment.

-My boyfriend and I broke up my freshman year of college.
+My boyfriend and I broke up during my freshman year of college.
 For the next five, I remained single.
 At first, I chalked it up to not wanting to date anyone.
 But then, I realized it ran much deeper than that.
 I was virtually closing myself off to any and every person that wanted to get close to me.
 I made up excuses for why I couldn’t go out for drinks or why I never called back.
 I put up my walls, locked the door, and didn’t open it for anyone.

-Fortunately, the past two years, I’ve started removing bricks one by one—and I opened myself to the potential of love again.
+Fortunately, in the past two years, I’ve started removing bricks one by one—and I opened myself to the potential of love again.

 Why Do I Have Commitment Issues?

 My commitment issues ultimately stemmed from my fear of getting hurt and losing myself to another relationship.
 But my personal experience doesn’t illuminate all of the potential causes—only a couple.
 As Psychologist and Life Coach Ana Jovanovic explains, the cause of commitment issues varies on an individual basis.